paritytech/substrate-contracts-node/README.md

   * By default, either manual or instant seal does not result in block finalization unless the `engine_finalizeBlock` RPC is executed.
 However, it is possible to configure the finalization of sealed blocks to occur after a certain amount of time by setting the `--finalize-delay-sec` option to a specific value, which specifies the number of seconds to delay before finalizing the blocks.
-Using a value of `0` would lead to instant finalization, with the blocks being finalized immediately upon being sealed.
+The default value is 1 second.
     ```shell
     ./target/release/substrate-contracts-node --finalize-delay-sec 5
     ```